 It takes a few episodes to get going, but Bloom builds into an exquisitely directed slow-burn yuri romance that engages with queerness in a way that’s sometimes devastating, often comforting, and always thoughtful.
 Even if you’re hesitant at first, we urge you to stick with it.
 Your patience will be well-rewarded.

-Content Considerations: The series contains mild sexual content and depictions of homophobia.
+Content Warnings: The series contains mild sexual content, depictions of homophobia, and a nonconsensual kiss.
 It’s also worth noting that there’s a fine line in YA fiction between “late-bloomer/repressed” and “ace/aro,” and while Bloom initially feels like the latter, it turns into the former.
 This may disappoint viewers hoping for ace and/or aro rep, so while it’s not exactly a flaw, it’s still something to be aware of.

 Suggested Age Range: 13 and up

 What’s It About?
 This magical coming-of-age tale follows uncertain Cocona and impulsive Papika as they explore the surreal world(s) of “Pure Illusion,” uncovering its mysteries and their own along the way.

 Why We Recommend It: Blending magical girls, fairy tales, and grand theories on perspective and personality, this vibrant, ambitious series also features a refreshingly honest look at female adolescence and awakening sexuality—especially queer sexuality.
 Viewers who like picking apart visual imagery and allusions can dig into the show’s philosophically dense undercurrents, while more casual viewers can sit back and enjoy the imaginative settings, stylishly animated fights, twisting plot, unraveling mysteries, and flawed, lovable characters.